shaversj/open-data-maker/API.md

 ## Field Parameters

-Parameter names _without_ an underscore prefix are assumed to be field names in the dataset.
+Parameter names are assumed to be field names in the dataset.
 Supplying a value to a field parameter acts as a query filter, and only returns records where the given field exactly matches the given value.

 For example: Use the parameter `school.region_id=6` to only fetch records with a `school.region_id` value of `6`.